-Up to two hours of physical education credit will be awarded for active military service provided that the DD-214 form is submitted to the records and registration office.
+Up to two hours of physical education credit will be awarded for active military service provided that the DD-214 form is submitted to the Records and Registration office.
 The DD-214 must verify that a minimum of six months of active duty was served before one semester hour of physical education credit is awarded.
-These credits meet the physical education activity requirements for all programs of study.